microscaler/tinkerbell/docs/mdbook/src/adr/0011-Plugin_and_MCP_Tooling_Architecture.md

 ## Context

-Autonomous agentic runtimes, such as Tinkerbell, often require external capabilities to perform specialized tasks.
+Autonomous agentic runtimes, such as Tiffany, often require external capabilities to perform specialized tasks.
 These capabilities could range from internal tooling (e.g., code analysis, semantic graphing) to external Managed Capability Providers (MCPs), such as search services, external APIs, or complex computational tasks.

 Existing agentic systems frequently suffer from: